MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores

-\textbf{Multi-tenant Scheduling for CPUs and GPUs.} Multi-tenancy has been investigated for decades for multi-tasking on a single CPU and job ordering in CPU clusters~\cite{zaharia2009job,sherwani2004libra}.
-Heuristics such as FCFS is often used in GPUs~\cite{beisel2011cooperative, joo2014resource}.
-GAs are one of the most popular algorithms for the scheduling problem for its lightness and simplicity ~\cite{correa1999scheduling,hou1994genetic,singh1996mapping,shroff1996genetic,wang1996genetic}.
-PSO~\cite{wu2010revised}, CMA-ES~\cite{emadi2017task}, and other optimizations have also been used.
+\textbf{Multi-tenant Scheduling for CPUs and GPUs.} Multi-tenancy has been investigated for decades for multi-tasking on a single CPU and job ordering in CPU clusters~\cite{zaharia2009job,sherwani2004libra} or in GPUs ~\cite{beisel2011cooperative, joo2014resource}.
+GAs~\cite{correa1999scheduling,hou1994genetic,singh1996mapping,shroff1996genetic,wang1996genetic}, PSO~\cite{wu2010revised}, CMA-ES~\cite{emadi2017task}, and other optimizations have also been used.
 Some works leverage RL for jobs ordering over clusters such as DeepRM ~\cite{deeprm}, Decima~\cite{decima} and Thamsen \textit{et al.}~\cite{thamsen2017scheduling}.
 However, they presume a unified abstraction of the underlying cluster, where heterogeneity of the system is not considered.
-HEFTs~\cite{heft,eheft, qlheft} considered multi-tenancy in heterogeneous system; however, it is a manual-designed algorithm, which is not optimized for DNN workloads.